Search by Keyword

 One noticeable difference between the actual session tapes and all of the released versions of the song is the tempo.
 Geoff Emerick states in his book "Here, There And Everywhere": "Listening to 'Thank You Girl' today, it obviously got inadvertenly sped up at some point, though we didn't have varispeed on the two-track machines in those days, so it must have happened during mastering, or when tape copies were made.
 Varispeed came later, with a sweep oscillator and a huge power supply that provided varying voltage to the motors.
 It was a technological innovation that would open the door to lots of new, exciting sounds on future Beatles recordings."

 The Beatles recorded "Thank You Girl" three more times in 1963, these being recorded specifically for BBC radio.
 The first was recorded on April 1st in Studio One of BBC Piccadilly Studios in London between 6:30 and 10:30 pm for the BBC program“Side By Side,” which was broadcast on May 13th between 5 and 5:29 pm.
 A personal recording of the song was done on April 4th, 1963 at Roxburgh Hall, Stowe School in Stowe, Bucks, during an hour-long concert The Beatles played from 6:30 to 7:30 pm, these 22 songs being caught on a reel-to-reel tape by student John Bloomfield a week before the song was released in the UK.
-The second BBC recording was done on May 21st at Playhouse Theatre in London before a live audience between 10 and 11:15 pm for the show “Steppin’ Out,” which was produced by Terry Henebery and broadcast on June 3rd between 10:31 and 11:30 pm.
-The final recording of "Thank You Girl" was the one that made it onto the “Live At The BBC” album, this being recorded before a live audience at the Playhouse Theatre in London on June 19th between 8:45 and 9:45 pm, this being produced by Ron Belchier.
-This recording was broadcast on the show “Easy Beat” on July 23rd between 10:31 and 11:30 pm.

-On August 21st, 1963, during a six consecutive night residency in Bournemouth, Hants, England, the chief technician at the Gaumont Cinema recorded The Beatles performance on his reel-to-reel tape recorder in order to check the venue's sound system.
+On August 21st, 1963, during a six night residency in Bournemouth, Hants, England, a technician at the Gaumont Cinema recorded The Beatles performance on his reel-to-reel tape recorder in order to check the venue's sound system.
 The second song in their set list on this night was "Thank You Girl."
 This rather clear sounding 25-minute tape reel was sold by Christie's auction house in 1998 for 25,300 pounds and has not yet been made available commercially.

 Song Structure and Style

 At first glance, “Thank You Girl” appears to have the same 'verse/ verse/ bridge/ verse' structure that most of the early Beatles catalog used.
 On closer examination, though, we see more intricate detail which makes this song unique.
-This detail encompasses the identification of two elements which are both repeated within the song's structure and therefore need to be viewed as separate entities.
+This detail includes the identification of two elements which are both repeated within the song's structure and therefore need to be viewed as separate entities.

 The first element we’ll analyze is the introductory four measures.
 Since this introduction is actually heard three times in the song, it cannot be dismissed as a one time thing to be disregarded within the song’s structure.
 Also, since the introduction is sometimes heard introducing the verse, this is not always the case, so it cannot be identified as part of the verse.
 Therefore this four-measure introduction needs to be viewed as a distinct element of the song.
 We’ll refer to this element as the introduction.